Trouble Ejaculating and The Orgasmic Double Standard

 Just like a woman who needs a lot of stimulation to climax.
 The only way you’re going to enjoy really great sex with her is to accept her as she is.
 Same with a man.

-In my book, Love Worth Making, I call acceptance “Vitamin A” for good sex.
+As I discuss in my book, Love Worth Making, acceptance is “Vitamin A” for good sex.
 Without enough Vitamin A, you won’t get very far.

 In future articles, we’ll discuss even more techniques for managing this condition.
 But remember, no techniques have much chance of working unless you accept each other in bed for who you are.